 The law does not require that all risk be eliminated, but that 'reasonable precaution' is taken.
-This is particularly important when balancing the need for children to be able to take appropriate risks through physically challenging play.
-Children need the opportunity to work out what is not safe and what they should do when faced with a risk.
+This is important when balancing the need for children to take appropriate risks through physically challenging play.
+Children need opportunities to work out what is not safe and what to do when faced with a risk.

-Daily safety sweeps and checks indoors and outdoors
+Daily safety sweeps and checks indoors and outdoors.

-Safety sweeps are conducted when setting up for the day prior to children arriving or closing in the evening.
+Safety sweeps are conducted when setting up for the day or closing in the evening.
 Sometimes a safety sweep will identify a risk that requires a formal risk assessment on form.
-For example, if a window latch is becoming stiff and a practitioner must stand on a chair in order to reach it to ensure it has closed properly.
+For example, if a window latch is stiff and an educator has to stand on a chair in order to reach it to ensure it has closed properly.